1Conan/client/README.md

 ---

 This is a client for [rockets/rockets](https://github.com/rockets/rockets).
+You need to run a local instance to use this client.

 ## Demo